How to Tell if Your Dog Has Ear Mites—And How to Get Rid of Them

 If your older dog has gotten a case of ear mites, there may be an underlying reason why, such as an illness that is weakening her immune system.
 If your vet suspects an additional health problem, he or she may suggest blood tests for your dog to diagnose or rule out any health conditions.
 An older dog may also have a harder time dealing with the pain and itching of an ear mite infection.
 You’ll also want to know these 10 signs your “healthy” dog is sick.

 According to Pet MD, some dogs may have an extreme immune reaction to ear mites.
 This hypersensitivity can cause unmanageable itching and intense irritation in the external ear and surrounding tissues.
-If your dog’s reaction is severe, they are suffering and need immediate, aggressive treatment from a veterinarian, which may include an injectable medication to calm down the skin and itching.
+If your dog’s reaction is severe, they are suffering and need immediate, aggressive treatment from a veterinarian, which may include an injected medication to calm down the skin and itching.

 Any dog who has ear mites that are left untreated can experience other complications, such as damage to the eardrum and ear canal.
 In some dogs, this can cause permanent and complete deafness or hearing loss.
+Learn which dog breeds are at risk for common health ailments.

 Aftercare for ear mites in dogs